 We have introduced a range of collection services over the last few years to help us achieve these targets.
 This includes the provision of a fortnightly black bin collection, fortnightly brown bin collection and green bags or blue bin (optional) for paper, plastic, tins and glass which are also collected fortnightly on the same day as your brown bin.

-We also provide recycling sites at key locations around the borough.
+We also provide recycling sites around the borough.
 Certain materials may be recycled at the household waste recycling centre on Manners Road in Ilkeston.